The Spanish Imperative: How to make Commands in Spanish

 Repeat after me: Maura is the best Spanish teacher.)

-Also, useful outside of hypnosis ;).
-As always, you’re going to learn through chunks, so presta mucha atención (pay close attention) (yes, another imperative), y ¡empecemos!
+As always, you’re going to learn through chunks, so pay close attention, y ¡empecemos!

-1. What’s the imperative mood?
+1. What’s the Spanish imperative mood?

-So, primero lo primero (first things first).
 What does this mood do apart from hypnotizing people?
 Check out the following example and let’s see what you gather from that:

 AMANDA